 Icelandic, and Soay.

 Some sheep breeds are known for their prolificacy or high birth rates.
 Some were found to be naturally prolific whereas selection has resulted in the high prolificacy of others.
-The first prolific breed identified was the Finn Sheep.
+The first prolific breed identified was the Finnish Landrace (Finn).
 The Romanov was the next breed identified as being highly fertile.
 The Booroola Merino is the most recently discovered prolific breed.
 However, it differs from the Finn and Romanov, in that its prolificacy is due to a single gene.
 The prolificacy of the Chinese Hu breed is also believed to be the result of a single gene.
 In prolific breeds, litter size usually exceeds 2.5 lambs per birth.

 Primitive breeds have developed with minimal human selection